 BAR home About Minutes

 The Board of Assessment Review will be meeting by Conference Call only per Executive Orders:

 These orders have been extended repeatedly and are currently in effect, however, it is possible that the Executive Orders will be discontinued before Grievance Day.
 Assuming the Executive Orders remain in place, this means those contesting their property assessment will not be able to walk into the Grievance Day meeting with their grievance.
-Instead, those contesting their property assessment will need to submit their grievance in advance of Grievance Day to the Sole Assessor either by email to firstname.lastname@example.org or by US Mail to Vicki Hayner.
-The grievance documents must be received by May 26, 2020.
+Instead, those contesting their property assessment will need to submit their grievance in advance of Grievance Day to the Sole Assessor either by email to firstname.lastname@example.org.
+The grievance documents must be received by the deadline in the calendar.
 The Sole Assessor, the Board of Assessment Review, and the Clerk to BAR will all need to see your grievance ahead of Grievance Day.
 Reminder: your grievance is a public document.

 See Contesting your Property Assessment below for how to contest your assessment.